QuelTipo/exam-scheduler/ExamSchedulerTestCases/tcREADME.txt

 expected because all exams are not the same duration.
 S7 penalty of 5 expected for each session because there's an exam that does not take up the full time of the session.

+***  tc22bigV1.txt  ***
+20 courses, 20 rooms, 20 sessions, 1050 students.
+Each student is enrolled in a single course.
+The one and only solution needs to match:
+20 lectures with 5, 10, 15, ..., 95, 100 students and
+20 sessions with 5, 10, 15, ..., 95, 100 seats available capacity in the session.
+Sessions designed so that result has the following form:
+200, 300, 400, 500 level courses have exam times of 8, 11, 14, 17, respectively.
+ART, CPSC, ENGL, LAW, MATH exam days are M, T, W, Th, F, respectively.

+***  tc23bigV2.txt  ***
+Solution should be possible without penalty.
+There seems to be an issue generating a solution for the previous test case, tc22bigV1.txt.
+This new version uses only a single room with a capacity of 100 for all 20 sessions.

+***  tc24bigV3.txt   ***
+add description later

+***  tc25.txt  ***
+Solution without penalty expected.
+This test case is the same as tc01.txt, except that the test is to ensure the program can handle a missing instructor predicate, instructor(I00000002), and a missing course predicate, course(MATH211).